drew-wks/intent-for-the-planet/docs/data_models_diagram.md

 ### Initial flow:
-1. The first Entity object is created by hand
+1. The first Steward object is created by hand
-2. A response object is created.
+2. A Response object is created.
-3. A session object is created.
-It contains the facilitator entity and the responses
+3. A Session object is created.
+It contains the partifipant, facilitator, scribe and the responses
-4. An entity is created.
+4. An Individual is created.
 It contains reference to their session

 ### Create an initial INTENT Statement
 1. Facilitator authenticates with STEWARD and provides participant contact info